 Both Ravi and Rajni were tempted to give their advice, but Meeta held them firmly back – allowing children to explore the situations in their own way.
 She explained to Ravi and Rajni, “Remember, we will not be with the children when this happens.
 Lets not give a script as the situation might be very different from the script and then they will not know what to do.
 But if we let them think through various situations now, then they can, based on what is happening at that time, decide what to do.
 Lets empower them.”

-Rajni was now excited with this whole journey – she too hopped on the internet finding apart from some interesting story books and more videos, activities that they can do with children(link is external).
+Rajni was now excited with this whole journey – she too hopped on the internet finding apart from some interesting story books and more videos, activities that they can do with children(external link).
 She wanted to do as many activities, but was warned by Meeta not to overdo it, rather spread it over a period of time.

 What also excited Rajni were ideas like role playing using soft toys, puppets, drawings and even they all together enacting various scenes of abuse and children coming up with what they can do.
 So in one such enactment, Richa became the abuser and Rajni acted the child role.
 She was realizing how both the children were in an amazing way becoming very aware and ready to face any eventuality.

 Rajni liked these key words, capable, escape and safe.
-She wanted to think of what all aspects she needs to cover(link is external).
+She wanted to think of what all aspects she needs to cover(external link).
 Moreover, She too was now bitten by the empowerment bug … and thoughts like these were making their rounds in her head, “I can make their life not just safe, but also more powerful” I can make them “am able”.